How to Do Well (and Get Good Grades!) in English Literature Class

-At the beginning of the school year, find out what you are going to be studying in English Literature.
-Ask your teachers or professors, or look through the class syllabus if available.
-Make a list of what materials you’ll be reading this year, and keep it in your English Lit class notebook (dedicate a page to it if you think that would be more effective).
+At the beginning of the school year, find out what you will be studying during the semester.
+Ask your teachers or professors, or look through the class syllabus if one is available.
+Make a list of the materials that you’ll be reading this year, and keep it in your English Lit class notebook (dedicate a page to it if you think that would be more effective).
 Separate it into different sections, such as a list of poems, a list of prose pieces, and a list of dramas.

-This will help you keep track of your progress as you read through, so you don’t end up being confused about whether you read something or not.
+This will help you keep track of your progress, so you don’t end up being confused about whether you read something or not.
 You can even tick them off as you go along.
 Keeping a list of reading materials is also very handy for when you need to revise for exams.

-As soon as you find out what you need to read, either buy or borrow the textbooks (you can find great deals on used textbooks on the internet) and start reading.
-Don’t read just in class, but read in your spare time too.
-If possible, dedicate half an hour every day to reading your class books or poems.
-Also, you can reward yourself when you finish reading a class selection.
+As soon as you find out what you need to read, either buy or borrow the textbooks (you can find great deals on used textbooks on the Internet) and start reading.
+Don’t read just in class - read in your spare time too.
+If possible, dedicate 30 minutes every day to reading your class books or poems.
+You can also reward yourself when you finish reading a class selection.

-The earlier in the school year that you finish reading all of your books, the better.
-This will give you more time to revise, and even re-read pieces that you didn’t completely get the first time.
+The quicker that you finish reading all of your books, the better.
+This will give you more time to revise, especially those pieces that you didn’t fully understand the first time.

-DON’T leave reading until the night before the exam.
+DON’T leave your reading until the night before the exam.
 You will only lose sleep and stress yourself out.
 Also, don’t skip out on reading and just use study guides instead.
 This is not effective either, no matter how tempting it may seem.
-Reading the actual book for yourself is beneficial to your studying, because as you read along, you begin to formulate ideas and materials about the material, as well as collect important quotes and events that can be used as textual evidence in future essays.
+Reading the actual book is beneficial, because as you read along, you begin to formulate ideas and materials about the material, as well as collect important quotes that can be used as textual evidence in future essays.

-Notes are some of the most important things in a student’s life; this is even more so when that student does English Literature.
-Don’t hesitate to buy yourself some notebooks, highlighters and pens for this class – you’re definitely going to need them.
-As a Literature student, prepare for a lot of writing, especially in the forms of essays, tests, class notes and study notes.
+Notes are some of the most important things in a student’s life; especially those who study English Lit.
+Don’t hesitate to buy some notebooks, highlighters and pens for this class – you’re definitely going to need them.
+As a Lit student, prepare for a lot of writing, especially in the form of essays, tests, class notes and study notes.

-- Any interesting things you might have noticed while reading the material or poem (such as a motif, or if you recognized an important theme)
+- Any interesting things you might have noticed while reading the material (such as important motifs and themes)

-- Quotes from literary critics’ analyses of the materials (Trust me, teachers and exam markers love when students can directly quote critics!
-It makes you sound more knowledgeable, will score you some extra points, and help validate the point you’re trying to make!)
+- Quotes from critics’ analyses of the materials (Trust me, teachers and exam markers love when students can directly quote critics!
+It will score you some extra points, and help validate the point you’re trying to make!)

-- - Important background information on the author, poet or playwright (such as events in their life, where they lived, what was happening in the world at the time) and how that would've impacted their works.
+- Important background information on the writer (such as events in their life, where they lived, what was happening in the world at the time) and how that would've impacted their work.

-It may seem tedious keeping two separate notebooks, but this can prevent your class notes getting jumbled up with your personal notes.
-However, you can still carry your study notebook to school, and share points from it in the class discussion.
+It may seem tedious keeping two separate notebooks, but this can prevent your class notes getting mixed up with your personal notes.
+However, you can still carry your study notebook to school, and use it in the class discussion.
 When it comes to revision time, you would have much more information to help you, than if you just depended on your class notes.
 Who knows, maybe you can make a little extra money after the school year is done by selling the notes to new students!

 4) Online Study Guides.

 An English Lit student’s best friends (besides the textbooks of course) are online study guides.
-Websites like Sparknotes, Cliffsnotes, Jiffynotes, just to name a few, were specifically made to help students understand school subjects better, including English Literature.
+Websites like Sparknotes, Cliffsnotes, Jiffynotes (just to name a few) were specifically made to help students understand school subjects better.

-These only guides are chock-full of literary goodness, and have information on most books, poems and plays that you can think of.
-Not only do they have summaries; they also have interpretation, helpful hints, essay tips, Old-to-Modern-English translations and video summaries, just to name a few features.
+These only guides are chock-full of literary goodness, and have information on almost any book, poem and play that you can think of.
+Besides summaries, they also have helpful hints, essay tips, Old-to-Modern-English translations and video summaries, just to name a few features.

 These websites also often sell textbooks of their own.
-Sparknotes, for example, sells the ever-popular ‘No Fear Shakespeare’ series – on the left page of the book is the original Old English text and on the right page is the Shakespearean language translated into the English we speak today.
+For example, Sparknotes sells the popular ‘No Fear Shakespeare’ series – on the left page of the book is the original Shakespearean English text and on the right page is a translation into the modern English language.

 The information that you find on online study guides can help you understand your textbooks better, which will then reflect in your essays and class participation.
-Trust me, nothing feels quite as good as being able to participate in English Lit class and actually know and understand what the teacher is talking about!
+Nothing feels as good as being able to participate in class and actually know and understand what the teacher is talking about!

 5) Study Groups are the way to go.

-Study groups can come in very handy for school subjects, and English Lit is certainly no exception.
-As soon as possible, try to assemble a group of no more than seven classmates (too large a group can cause complications and distractions).
+Study groups can be very handy for school subjects, and English Lit is certainly no exception.
+As soon as possible, try to assemble a group of around seven classmates (too large a group can cause complications and distractions).

-The main idea of a study group is to help each other understand and revise the books, as well as share any information or knowledge that you may have.
-In a good study group, each member gives and receives both help and information, therefore benefiting everyone.
-However, if a member is having particular difficulty understanding, have an extra session that is smaller, or ‘one on one’.
+The main idea of a study group is to help each other understand and revise together, as well as share any information or knowledge that you may have.
+In an ideal study group, each member gives and receives information, therefore benefiting everyone.
+However, if a member is having difficulty understanding, have an extra session that is smaller, or ‘one on one’.
 Encourage each other, and if you find a helpful website or video online, share it.
 Everyone should be able to reap in the benefits.

-Study groups can work in many ways – you can arrange a day to meet at the library or after school once a week (depending on everyone’s schedules), or you can arrange online meetings using social networking programs like Windows Live Messenger, Facebook Group Chat, Skype or Oovoo.
-You can even create a special private group on Facebook just for your classmates to ask questions, give answers and share information.
+Study groups can work in many ways – you can choose a day to meet at the library or after school once a week (depending on everyone’s schedules), or you can arrange online meetings using programs like Skype or Google Hangouts.
+You can even create a special private group on Facebook or Whatsapp just for your classmates to ask questions, give answers and share information.

-Remember, don’t hold out on helping another person or sharing information – all the members in the group are working towards a common goal – good grades in English Literature.
+Remember, don’t hold out on helping another person or sharing information – all the members in the group are working towards a common goal.

 6) Ask Questions.

 Ask questions in class.
-If you’re not sure about something in the material, ask a classmate or the teacher.
+If you’re not sure about something, ask a classmate or the teacher.
 Don’t let it pass – how else are you going to learn if you keep your questions to yourself?
-Even if the question seems really stupid to you, never hesitate to ask someone for help.
-It’s better to ask a ‘dumb’ question and get the answer there and then, then to never know the true answer and end up writing incorrect information on an essay.
+Even if the question seems dumb, never hesitate to ask someone for help.
+It’s better to ask the ‘dumb’ question and get the answer there and then, than to never know the answer and end up writing incorrect information on an essay.

-If you didn’t get a grade you expected on an essay, stay behind after class and ask the teacher about it.
-Don’t ask in a rough manner – you’re just interested in learning how you can earn a better grade next time.
-Ask the teacher for tips on writing essays, or how to improve your writing style.
+If you didn’t get a grade you expected on an essay, you can ask the teacher about it, and how you can improve for next time.
+Ask the teacher for writing essay writing tips, or how to improve your writing style.
 The teacher would be thrilled that you’re genuinely interested in performing better, and would be happy to give you some pointers.

 7) Do some extra research.

 Look up the period of history in which the book, play or poem is based or was written in.
 What were the social conditions like?
 Who was the ruler at the time?
 What was happening in the writer’s life at this time?
-Factors like these could’ve had a major impact on the writer’s choice of subject to write on.
+Factors like these could’ve had a major impact on the writer’s choice of subject matter.

 8) Watch movies and plays.

 Sometimes, reading is not enough to fully understand the material, especially if it’s a play (Shakespeare, anyone?).
-A great way to help yourself understand it better while entertaining yourself is to watch the theatre or film version!
+A great way to help yourself understand it better is to watch the theatre or film version!

 Most classic books have had movie remakes, and Shakespearean plays have had countless versions acted out both in film and on stage.
 There are even some modern takes on classics; for example, the popular movie 'She's the Man' starring Amanda Bynes is a modern day version of Shakespeare's 'Twelfth Night'.
-These can be rented or bought, and some high school versions of the play (which are actually quite accurate!) can be found on YouTube.
+These can be found on Netflix or other streaming services, and some high school versions of the play (which are actually quite accurate!) can be found on YouTube.

 Treat it as if you were watching a normal movie – invite some friends from your English class over, pop up some popcorn, sit back, and enjoy!
 While watching, point out anything that jumps out at you or may seem important.